staeter/work-in-progress/dialogue.md

 Transparency means users can understand how the platform works, from algorithms to governance.
 This requires clear documentation, open source code, and explicit explanation of automated systems.

 This understanding enables meaningful user participation and control.

-### 16. Independent

-Consistent governance ensures the platform stays true to its principles over time.
-This requires clear processes for decision-making, conflict resolution, and adaptation to new challenges.

-This principle guides both technical and community management structures.

-The dev team are the initiators of the platform's culture.
-They have to be the prime examples of its principles and their behavior towards the rest of the community has to reflect that.

 ## Requirements and Justifications